t73liu/poe-arbitrage/README.md

 poe-arbitrage configure --set-item "golden-oil,Golden Oil,10"
 ```

-Given `N` items, CLI makes `2 * (N choose 2)` number of API calls
+Given `N` items, CLI makes `2 * N!/(N-2)!` number of API calls to determine
-to determine possible trading opportunities. `N choose 2` is the number of unique
+possible trading opportunities. `N!/(N-2)!` is the number of trading pairs
-trading pairs.
+(order matters).
 Often it is more profitable to trade to an intermediate
 item rather than trading two items directly.

 Some suggestions to cut down the number of API calls is selecting popular